Classification: Selective serotonin reuptake inhibitor (SSRI) antidepressant.

 This is not a complete list of all known or potential drug interactions.
 To help prevent problems, always make sure that your pharmacist and all prescribers know about all medications you are taking, including over-the-counter drugs; dietary herbal supplements; folk or home remedies; or unusual foods, drinks, or dietary habits.

-Storage: Store tablets at a controlled room temperature (68°F to 77°F) in a tightly closed, child-, light-, and moisture-resistant container.
+Storage: This medication should be stored at controlled room temperature (77°F, with excursions permitted to 59°F to 86°F), in a tightly closed, child-, light-, and moisture-resistant container.
 If you have difficulty opening child-resistant containers, your pharmacist can provide you with a container that is easier to open.
 Keep the medication out of direct sunlight and avoid storing it in a warm and humid area, such as the bathroom or kitchen, to avoid deterioration.
 To prevent accidental poisoning, keep all medications out of the reach of children or adults with dementia.
 Do not take expired medication.
 Do not transfer medication from one container to another.
 Carefully discard discontinued medication where children or adults with dementia cannot find it.